These vegan snickerdoodles are incredibly soft and melt in your mouth, and I promise you won't be able to tell they're vegan!

 Common Questions About These Cookies

-Personally, I have had success with both almond milk and oat milk.
+Personally, I have had success making these cookies with both almond milk and oat milk.
 However, I believe any plant-based milk would work just fine.
 If you do try another kind of milk, let me know how it works out in the comments below.

-Stored in an airtight container, these snickerdoodles usually last for about 3-5 days.
+Stored in an airtight container, these snickerdoodles usually stay fresh for about a week.
 After that, you can wrap them firmly in a plastic bag and freeze them for up to two months.
-When you are ready to eat one, let them thaw at room temperature or even warm them up for a few minutes in the oven.
+When you are ready to eat the cookies, let them thaw at room temperature or even warm them up for a few minutes in the oven.

 Love this recipe?
 Please leave a star rating and review in the comments below!
 And don't forget to subscribe to The Baker's Almanac for even more baking recipes and tips.